cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.staking.v1beta1.MsgBeginRedelegate"></a>

 ### MsgBeginRedelegate
-MsgBeginRedelegate defines a Cosmos SDK message for performing a redelegation of coins from a delegator and source validator to a destination validator.
+MsgBeginRedelegate defines a SDK message for performing a redelegation of coins from a delegator and source validator to a destination validator.